microsoft/vscode-wiki/Roadmap.md

 * Node Debugger: Step over uninteresting (generated) code
 * Improved npm support and help to keep the `package.json` consistent with the installed node modules

+## Engineering Items

+We will continue to improve the engineering of VS Code itself and add items as needed:
+* Improve crash logging
+* Improve crash diagnostics (e.g. client side log).

 ## Summary

 These are examples of just some of the work we will be focusing on in the next 6 to 12 months.
 We will provide much more detail in each of our [monthly iteration plans](https://github.com/Microsoft/vscode/wiki/Iteration-Plans) so follow along and let us know what you think!